top of page

 WorkPlacePLUS can facilitate a Mentally Healthy Workplace Review for your organisation and support you to meet your employer obligations.
 We offer various implementation options such as:

-• Outsourced - An experienced WorkPlacePLUS consultant conducts the Mentally Healthy Workplace Review and provide clear, practical and independent support to help you manage any risks or hazards.
+• Outsourced - An experienced WorkPlacePLUS consultant conducts a Mentally Healthy Workplace Review and provides clear, practical and independent support to help identify psychosocial risks, strengthen compliance and improve workplace culture.

 WorkPlacePLUS can also conduct an Independent Workplace Investigation into claims related to psychosocial hazards in the workplace, including but not limited to bullying, discrimination, workplace sexual harassment and victimisation.